 - Time and space

-The SFB organisation chart maps cross-sectional teams to individual research projects.
+The CRC organisation chart maps cross-sectional teams to individual research projects.
 Cross-sectional teams consist of researchers from at least two different project areas and various individual projects for whom the cross-sectional topic appears to be particularly relevant.
 The teams connect projects and researchers on a voluntary basis, provided that each individual project is involved in at least two different cross-sectional groups.
-The format offers creative opportunities within the SFB to accommodate new relevant topics proactively introduced by researchers at any time.
+The format offers creative opportunities within the CRC to accommodate new relevant topics proactively introduced by researchers at any time.
 The participation of MGK doctoral candidates in the cross-sectional groups is actively encouraged and promoted.

 While the central project areas set out to operationalise the concept of re-figuration by identifying three relevant aspects: (A) knowledge of space, (C) circulation and order, as well as – on a mediating level – (B) spaces of communication, cross-sectional groups will systematically address key issues arising in individual projects aiming to ensure the successful realisation and integration of different projects, theories and findings across key areas.
 One central issue is the question how spaces systematically relate to one another.
 Three cross-sectional groups have formed to address this problem: Planned space – appropriated space; Planning processes and procedures and Public sphere.